Japanese Bird Cherry – Prunus buergeriana

 Gray’s Bird Cherry – Prunus grayana

 The United States is one of the leading producers of sweet cherries in the world.
 In 2000 the U.S. was second in overall production worldwide with 203,000 metric tons of cherries with Iran leading the way with 229,000 tons.
-Germany was fifth with 133,000 tons.
+Germany was fifth with 133,000 tons, behind Turkey and Italy.

 Cherry is often infested with tent caterpillars in springtime.